What Are Meme Stocks?

 While bands do a great job of encapsulating price movement, it only takes one extremely volatile stock to show you the bands are nothing more than man’s failed attempt to control the uncontrollable.

-While there is still more content for you to consume, please remember one thing - you must have stopped in place!
+While there is still more content for you to consume, please remember one thing – you must have stops in place!

-For me, there are two strategies that work - 5 and 6.
+To that end, I’ll offer my own personal experiences.
+For me, there are two strategies that I prefer to use – 5 and 6.

-5 and six work well but in two very different types of markets.
+Both of these work well, but in two very different types of markets.

-Strategy 5 - Snap back to the middle band, will work in very strong markets. #5 affords you the flexibility of jumping on a hot stock while lowering your risk as you wait for the pullback.
+This Strategy will work in very strong markets.
+It affords you the flexibility of jumping on a hot stock while lowering your risk as you wait for the pullback.

-I have been a breakout trader for years and let me tell you that most breakouts fail.
-Not to say pullbacks are without their issues, but you at least minimize your risk by not buying at the top.
+I have been a breakout trader for years.
+But I will be the first to tell you that most breakouts fail.
+Not to say pullbacks are without their issues, but you can at least minimize your risk by not buying at the top.